 Ratio of Taxable Income to Distributions.
-We estimate that a purchaser of common units in this offering who owns those common units from the date of closing of this offering through June 30, 2004, will be allocated an amount of federal taxable income for that period that will be no more than 20% of the cash distributed with respect to that period.
-We anticipate that after the taxable year ending June 30, 2004, the ratio of allocable taxable income to cash distributions to the unitholders will increase.
+We estimate that a purchaser of common units in this offering who owns those common units from the date of closing of this offering through December 31, 2004, will be allocated an amount of federal taxable income for that period that will be no more than 20% of the cash distributed with respect to that period.
 These estimates are based upon the assumption that gross income from operations will approximate the amount required to make the minimum quarterly distribution on all units and other assumptions with respect to capital expenditures, cash flow and anticipated cash distributions.
 These estimates and assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control.
 Further, the estimates are based on current tax law and tax reporting positions that we will adopt and with which the IRS could disagree.
-Accordingly, we cannot assure you that these estimates will prove to be correct.
+Accordingly, these estimates may prove to be incorrect.
 The actual percentage that will constitute taxable income could be higher or lower, and any differences could be material and could materially affect the value of the common units.

 Basis of Common Units.
 A unitholder's initial tax basis for his common units will be the amount he paid for the common units plus his share of our nonrecourse liabilities.
 That basis will be increased by his share of our income and by any increases in his share of our nonrecourse liabilities.
 That basis will be decreased, but not below zero, by our distributions to him, by his share of our losses, by any decreases in his share of our nonrecourse liabilities and by his share of our expenditures that are not deductible in computing taxable income and are not required to be capitalized.
-A unitholder will have no share of our debt which is recourse to either general partner, but will have a share, generally based on his share of profits, of our nonrecourse liabilities.
-Please read "--Disposition of Common Units--Recognition of Gain or Loss."
+A unitholder will have no share of our debt which is recourse to either general partner, but will have a share of our nonrecourse liabilities, generally based on his share of profits.
+Please read "--Disposition of Common Units--Recognition of Gain or loss "